GATB/bcalm/README.md

 # Output

 BCALM 2 output the set of unitigs of the de Bruijn graph.
 A unitig is the sequence of a non-branching path.
 Unitigs that are connected by an edge in the graph overlap by exactly (k-1) nucleotides.
-Edges aren't reported by BCALM, just the unitig sequences.
-But they could be inferred from the (k-1) overlaps.
+Edges aren't reported, just the unitig sequences; but they could be inferred from the (k-1) overlaps.

 Also, in the output, the mean k-mer abundance of each unitig is reported in the MA field of the FASTA header.